 Risk Management Action The proceedings of the committees may be impaired if not operating under up to date and periodically reviewed structure and membership of groups.
 This could lead to issues around authorities and role/responsibilities.
 A document has been produced by the Chief Officer illustrating when governance documents need to be reviewed as parts of matters arising log.
 The Orkney IJB Sub Committees were refreshed and approved in March 2022.
 Actions may not be demonstrably addressed in a timely manner without a suitable monitoring system, resulting in the Orkney IJB not mitigating the associated risks in an efficient and effective manner.
 For ongoing monitoring all actions are reviewed and updated within the Pentana system.
 There is a risk that the Orkney IJB members do not perform their role effectively due to the lack of tailored knowledge of how the Orkney IJB operates.
 This could result in a lack of robust oversight and challenge of management's actions.
-Attendance log is updated, reviewed and shared to Chair, Vice Chair and Chief Officer on a regular basis.
+There are various development sessions which are tailored to enhance knowledge and understanding of the different services commissioned.
+There is also an attendance log to monitor members attendance which is shared with Chair, Vice Chair and Chief Officer on a regular basis.